 The treatment does not damage the tooth enamel (our hygiene service consists of a careful clean) and after the polishing that is part of this treatment, plaque will not be able to stick to your enamel.

 We highly recommend this treatment to anyone who smokes, drinks coffee or tea, or to anyone who has a tendency to accumulate tartar, or have gingivitis or periodontitis.
-Tartar removal with Airflow technology is a part of periodontitis treatment.
+Tartar removal with Airflow technology is a part of periodontal treatment.